Bogdan Vătăjelu

-Bogdan Ilie Vătăjelu (born 24 April 1993) is a Romanian professional footballer who plays as a left-back or a winger for Liga I club Universitatea Craiova.
+Bogdan Ilie Vătăjelu (born 24 April 1993) is a Romanian professional footballer who plays as a left-back for Kazakhstan Premier League club Aktobe.

 Club career

-Early years
+Early career

 Vătăjelu is a product of the Steaua București youth academy and made his professional debut with the reserves in 2010.
 Making 25 appearances for the reserves, he joined CSM Râmnicu Vâlcea in 2011 playing there until 2013 in Liga II.

 In 2013, he signed for Metalul Reșița where he had a brief spell playing in 14 outings.
 He was named the captain after playing just two matches.
 During his time in the club, it was reported that Premier League club Sunderland, Championship club Watford and even Spanish club RCD Mallorca showed their interest in signing him.

 Universitatea Craiova

 In January 2014, Vătăjelu penned a three-year deal with CS Universitatea Craiova, who were playing in the second league at that time.
 He made 14 appearances in the remainder of the season and helped his team achieve promotion to the Liga I.